Leica M9 – the journey

 We will find out at least.

-The M9 is far from beeing a special camera, when you only look at the stats.
+Leica M9 seems far from beeing a special camera, when you only look at the stats.
 It has

 - no autofocus

 - no videos, no live-view

 - you have to manually set the aperture at the lenses (program-modes are for loosers, baby)